Around 41 million people will buy used cars in 2019.

 We’ll also give you the three most-reliable cars out there so you know what to look for.

 1. Cadillac CTS

-While the Cadillac CTS may be one of the sportiest cars within its class (midsize luxury sedan), it has a very low-reliability rating from JD power, with only two out of five stars.
+While the Cadillac CTS may be one of the sportiest midsize luxury sedans out there, it has a very low-reliability rating from JD power, with only two out of five stars.